PXshadow/openLR/readme.md

 Run the command `openfl` to verify it was installed correctly.
 You should see the OpenFL logo appear in your terminal.

 Change terminal directory to root openLR folder.
+It should contain the `openLR.hxproj` or `project.xml` files inside of it.

 Run the command: